Yanjingwen111/Privacy-Notice-through-Voice/README.md

 * Run ./run.sh (run again if /dataset/results directory has output but /dataset/repo doesn't have any update).
 * You can check the reuslt from /dataset/repo.
 There will be a new index_new.js.
 And the json file has been modified.
 * Upload modified files to Alexs skill developer console to test.
+* Please note everytime you upload new repos or do any changes, rerun ./build.sh

 You can also exexute the code directly:
 * Run pip install openai